 You can read more about the history of this inspired organization here.
 This cause is so well organized and has already delivered almost 190,000 quilts to veterans pf all ages since it was organized in 2003.
 There’s also a Quilts of Valor organization for Canada.

-This video from the Quilts of Valor website is a moving example of what these quilts mean – both to those who receieve and those who make the quilts.
+This video from the Quilts of Valor website is a moving example of what these quilts mean – both to those who receive and those who make the quilts.
 I’ll admit to getting teary watching it.

 This is cause became a little bit extra near and dear to my heart a couple years ago.
 My husband’s parents were serving as Military Relations Missionaries for our church near the many military installments in the Virginia Beach area.
 They volunteered at the USO, taught Resiliency classes to service members and their families, supported families with deployed spouses, and fed and mentored young service members away from home for the first time.
 The are a retired military couple themselves, so they feel a special bond with all of those they’re helping, sharing many similar experiences in their own lives.

 HOW TO HELP QUILTS OF VALOR:

 The Quilts of Valor Foundation is very well organized with local chapters in every state.
 If you would like to get involved in the organization, you can find the contact info for local chapters here.